 - Add tomato and beef stock and bring to a boil.

-- Mix thoroughly, then over and reduce heat to a simmer
+- Add lamb back and reduce heat to a simmer

 - Cook until lamb is soft and fork tender (approximately 2 hours)

 - Remove from heat

 Here are some related recipes from the continent of Africa that you might enjoy: